graphdeco-inria/gaussian-splatting/README.md

 - C++ Compiler (Visual Studio 2019 for Windows)
 - CUDA 11 Developer SDK (we used 11.8)
 - CMake (recent version, we used 3.24)
+- 7zip (Windows)

 ### Setup

 If you cloned with submodules (e.g., using ```--recursive```), the source code for the viewers is found in ```SIBR_viewers_(windows|linux)``` (choose whichever fits your OS).
 The network viewer runs within the SIBR framework for Image-based Rendering applications.

 #### Windows
-On Windows, CMake should take care of your dependencies
+On Windows, CMake should take care of your dependencies.
 ```shell
 cd SIBR_viewers_windows
 cmake -Bbuild .